Privacy Policy

 4. How we collect information

 We may collect information directly from you, from your organisation, from integrated systems you connect, or from third parties where you have instructed them to share it with us, or as permitted by law.
-Where you sign in with Google (or another provider), we receive only what you authorise through that sign-in flow, consistent with the provider’s consent screens.

 5. Why we use and disclose personal information